edmcman/idioms/README.md

 ```
 In addition, some sections require installing additional packages or supplementary conda environments.

+If you prefer a pip/venv workflow, you can use Astral's `uv` project manager instead.

 # Building the Realtype Dataset

 The first steps for building the dataset involve the ghcc-idioms directory, a modified version of the [original GHCC](https://github.com/huzecong/ghcc).